-4) shall include a <failure-pemc-id> element set to the identity of the failure PMAE-C; and
+4) shall include a <failure-pemc-id> element set to the identity of the failure PMAE-C;

-5) may include a <new-pemc-id> element set to the identity of the target PMAE-C.
+5) may include a <new-pemc-id> element set to the identity of the target PMAE-C; and

+6) may include a <additional-pemc-id> element set to a list of additional PMAE-Cs that are requested to manage the PIN.

 The initiating PMAE-C shall send the generated HTTP POST request towards the PAE-S according to IETF RFC 9110 [4].